Anthea Turner: Perfect Housewife

 Anthea Turner: Perfect Housewife (also known as The Perfect Housewife with Anthea Turner) is a reality show that ran on BBC Three from 2006 to 2007 and is hosted by Anthea Turner.
 In each episode, two housewives are introduced who have difficulties running their home efficiently.
 Anthea helps them by giving tips in the art of housekeeping, homemaking and hostessing.
 After a two-week session their homes are revisited and one of the two contestants will be crowned as the Perfect Housewife.
+Lovely.